 During my trip to Ranchi last year, I visited the Hundru Falls (yes, post coming up).
-On the way back from the gorgeous waterfalls after a lovely morning, I saw a some interesting sights.
+On the way back from the gorgeous waterfalls after a lovely morning, I saw some interesting sights.
 Of course I’d stop to look each time, and my friend would look exasperated and urge me on.

 Half way to the main entrance, a movement caught my eye, followed by laughter.

 Naturally I had to stop to investigate, and this delightful sight met my eye.